-Corridor North Sea - Baltic

-An overview of fees for u different Network Statem nused paths for the IMs/ABs on the Corridor (extract from the ents) is listed below.

-IM/AB Fees for unused paths

-DB Netz AG, Germany 100% of the path charge

-EVR, Estonia 100% of the path charge Infrabel, Belgium Non-use without cancellation leads to 100% of the charge to be invoiced.
-LRN, Latvia 100% of the path charge (no refund of advance payment if capacity is not used by other applicants) LDz, Latvia 25% of the track access charge (TAC) LTG Infra, Lithuania RU is allowed to non-use 10 % of allocated capacity free of charge (50 % prepayment of train traffic charge is not returned).
-90% of train traffic charge if non-usage percentage exceeds 10%.
-PKP PLK S.A., Poland 25% of basic charge ProRail, Netherlands In the event of non-cancelation of the train path charge calculated on the basis of the standard weight of the train type SZCZ, Czech Republic 100% of Capacity allocation fee plus: Maximum 7,- CZK per trainkilometer per day of ride (depending on route classification and time of path cancellation).
-Some routes are excluded from this fee.
-For details see the Network Statement - chapter 2.
+Rail Freight Corridor North Sea - Baltic An overview of fees for unused paths for the IMs/ABs on the Corridor (extract from the different Network Statements) is listed below.
+IM/AB Fees for unused paths DB Netz AG, Germany Depending on RB, final approval expected beginning of 2022 100% of the path charge EVR, Estonia 100% of the path charge Infrabel, Belgium Non-use without cancellation leads to 100% of the charge to be invoiced.
+LRN, Latvia 100% of the path charge (no refund of advance payment if capacities not used by other applicants) LDz, Latvia 25% of the track access charge (TAC) LTG Infra, Lithuania RU is allowed to non-use 10 % of allocated capacity free of charge.
+90% of the path charge is charged if non-usage percentage exceeds 10%.
+PKP PLK S.A., Poland 25% of basic charge ProRail, Netherlands No financial penalties in the form of charges or surcharges a the non-use of train paths by titleholders.
+SZCZ, Czech Republic 100% of Capacity allocation fee plus: The fee depends on the length of the allocated path and classification of route that is used.
+Some routes are excluded from this fee (see Network Statement).